foundeo/cfdocs/README.md

 ## How to contribute

-If you are interested in helping you can just copy a tag or function and write up some documentation.
+If you are interested in helping you can just pick a tag or function and write up some documentation.
 The documentation doesn't need to be super wordy and should not be a copy of Adobe's documentation word for word.

 CFDocs.org is meant to be a quick reference so keep it short and sweet.
 E.g. attribute names / function arguments and one two sentence descriptions.

 If you want to work on a tag or function,

-1. fork the project to your GitHub account,
+1. fork the project to your GitHub account (this happens for you if you click 'fork' on an existing page, then the 'edit' icon in the editor's tool bar).
-2. then please (create an issue here)[https://github.com/foundeo/cfdocs/issues/], eg "Missing Docs for CF11 getSafeHTML() Function",
+2. once you are done you can send a pull request, and I'll merge it into the main repository.

-3. and specify that you will be working on it, (please check the list of issues before posting to avoid duplicates)
+### Code examples
-4. once you are done you can send a pull request, and I'll merge it into the main repository.
+Code examples have to be valid json.
+So you can to do `\n` for newline, and double quotes must be `\"`

 ### Not sure what you can contribute?